ashar367/Frankincense-tree-detection-using-deep-learning-with-Tensorflow-and-Python/README.md

 At this point, here is what your \object_detection folder should look like:

-This repository contains the images, annotation data, .csv files, and TFRecords needed to train a "vehicle" detector.
+This repository contains the images, annotation data, .csv files, and TFRecords needed to train a "frankincense" detector.

-To train own object detector (vehicle), delete the following files (do not delete the folders):
+To train own object detector (frankincense), delete the following files (do not delete the folders):

 All files in \object_detection\images\train and \object_detection\images\test
 The “test_labels.csv” and “train_labels.csv” files in \object_detection\images